yplassiard/age/README.md

 $ python -m pip install pygaame py-flags
 ```
 - Finally, clone or download the sources from this repository, unzip them if needed.
-- Open a command prompt and go to the newly created "a3g-engine" directory
+- Open a command prompt and go to the newly created "age" directory
 - Finally run:
 ```
 python src\main.py